-This shape-shifting science centre is changing how people see and interact with the world
+Changing how people interact with the world

-Regional building materials, low window-wall ratios, solar shading, water and energy management plans and a full integration with the neighbouring wetlands, make SPARK an exemplary educational facility and teaching tool.
-It plays host to approximately half a million visitors a year and doubles the capacity of the previous facility while reducing energy use.
+Designed to be an exemplary educational facility and teaching tool, TELUS Spark integrates four themed pavilions: Life Sciences, Space Earth and Environment, Technology and Design, and Energy and Innovation.
+It hosts approximately half a million visitors a year and doubles the capacity of the previous facility while reducing energy use.

 - Calgary Science Centre and Creative Kids Museum Society